stanfordnlp/CoreNLP/_pages/corenlp-server.md

 print(requests.post('http://[::]:9000/?properties={"annotators":"tokenize,ssplit,pos","outputFormat":"json"}', data = {'data':'The quick brown fox jumped over the lazy dog.'}).text)
 ```

 The rest of this document: describes the API in more detail, describes a Java client to the API as a drop-in replacement for the `StanfordCoreNLP` annotator pipeline, and talks about administering the server.
-If you're using Python or another program language, we don't suggest that you start with the minimal example above, but rather first look through [available other language APIs](other-languages.html) that uses the CoreNLP server.
+If you're using Python or another programming language, we don't suggest that you start with the minimal example above, but rather first look through [available other language APIs](other-languages.html) that use the CoreNLP server.

 ## API Documentation